jaak-peterson/autoware_mini_practice/practice_3/README.md

 ##### Validation
 * run `roslaunch practice_3 practice_3.launch`
 * place the car close to the path.
 It should start following the path and do the correct turns.
-* You can experiment by placing the start point in different distances and directions from the trajectory
+* You can experiment by placing the start point in different distances and directions from the path

 ## 6. Implement longitudinal control

 For longitudinal control, we need to take the speed from the path.
 We have recorded waypoints, so each waypoint has the speed attribute, and the result should be the same speed profile as during the waypoint recording.
-When the path comes from the map, then the waypoints will have maximum speed limit or reference speeds (convenient driving speed at that location).
+When the path comes from the map, then the waypoints will have maximum speed limit or reference speeds (convenient driving speed at that location) from the map data.

 Speed adjustment in turns (sharper turns need smaller speed) can be additionally added to the global planner or some specialized node that will smooth the speed profile for the path.
-Reacting to obstacles (slowing down, bringing to a stop) will be the task for the local planner.
-They both produce a path - an array of waypoints - and the followers' behaviour is the same: use waypoints for speed.
+Reacting to obstacles (slowing down, bringing ego vehicle to a stop) will be the task for the local planner.
+They both would produce a path - an array of waypoints - and thus the followers' behaviour should be the same: use waypoints for speed.

 Current waypoints have 1m spacing, but you can record much sparser waypoints, or if the path comes from the map, then there can be a long distance between waypoints in a straight section.
-The solution is simple - we will create a function that will interpolate a speed value based on where we are on the path with a linear function.
+The solution is simple - we will create a function that will do linear interpolation to get a speed value based on the location of ego vehicle on the path (the same already calculated distance from path start).
 So, we give it a distance, and the result is speed.

 ##### Instructions

 1. Collect waypoints into an array of x and y coordinates
-2. Calculate the distances between waypoints and add the 0m distance to the beginning of the distances array
+2. Calculate the distances between waypoints and add the 0m distance to the beginning of the distances array (distance to first waypoint is 0)
 3. Extract velocity values at the waypoints

 ```